 Xiaomi is notorious for shipping its smartphones with tons of useless apps known as bloatware.
 Since a majority of bloatware is installed on the device as system apps, one can’t uninstall them from the app settings screen.
-While it’s easy to remove bloatware on Xiaomi and Redmi devices via ADB without root, there’s a utility called Xiaomi ADB/Fastboot Tools that can easily uninstall, re-install, enable and disable bloatware.
-Below is a complete list safe to remove bloatware on MIUI 10, MIUI 11, and MIUI 12.
+While it’s easy to remove bloatware on Xiaomi and Redmi devices running MIUI via ADB without root, there’s a utility called Xiaomi ADB/Fastboot Tools that can easily uninstall, re-install, enable, and disable bloatware.
+Below is a complete list of safe-to-remove system apps or bloatware on MIUI 10, MIUI 11, and MIUI 12.

 Xiaomi Bloatware List for MIUI 12/11/10